-Moreover, the ability to connect syllabus and workplace environments can help with providing information at open days to potential students and their parents.
-This validates the currency and relevance of the product being sold.
-Importantly, at open days and externally facing university activities Pracademics can meaningfully achieve many tasks; i) Inspire and engage prospective students upon initial contact, with subject and professionally specific industrially contextualised discussion ii) Satisfactorily explain the prospect of professional roles in construction and engineering with the benefits offered (financially, job stimulation, employment longevity); iii) Explain the role and functions the qualified professional typically undertakes; iv) discussion based around reciprocal relationships between students and universities, and the symbiotic role of universities and professions via accreditation; v) answer industry and course specific queries, course content and professional accreditation.
+Moreover, such connectivity can help with providing information at open days and externally facing university activities.
+Importantly, Pracademics can meaningfully achieve many tasks; i) Inspire and engage prospective students upon initial contact, with subject and professionally specific industrially contextualised discussion ii) Satisfactorily explain the prospect of professional roles in construction and engineering with the benefits offered (financially, job stimulation, employment longevity); iii) Explain the role and functions the qualified professional typically undertakes; iv) Discuss based around reciprocal relationships between students and universities, and the symbiotic role of universities and professions via accreditation; v) Answer industry and course specific queries, course content and professional accreditation.

-Individual institution strategies to compensate for non-industry experienced lecturers
+Individual UK institution strategies to compensate for non-industry experienced lecturers

-To compensate for a lack of staff with lengthy industrial experience, individual institutions have adopted numerous reactive and proactive strategies.
+To compensate for lacking staff with lengthy industrial experience, individual institutions have adopted numerous reactive and proactive strategies.
 Firstly, some have sought assistance from ‘subcontractors’ (‘vis-à-vis’ visiting teaching fellows/professors and adjunct professors) who are “hands-on practitioners and can relate and apply teaching material to operational issues and real–life problems that graduate engineers may face when entering industry” (Royal Academy of Engineering 2015).
 Adjunct professors/studio tutors are readily utilised in ‘architectural’ education and typically qualified chartered architects working mostly in architectural practice.
-The validation and evaluation of architectural students’ work by adjunct professors/tutors may be powerfully motivating and meaningfully support the theoretical components of students’ education.
-However, within a construction and engineering context such options have rarely been explored.
-Dilute forms have utilised guest lecturers but these are often disconnected from broader syllabus requirements and may revert to established presentations used by practitioners that do not readily support the topic.
-It may be worthwhile exploring cultural differences between architectural and construction / engineering practitioners regarding attitudes to long-term undergraduate programme support.
+However, within a construction and engineering context such avenues have rarely been explored in the UK.
+Dilute forms have utilised guest lecturers but these are often disconnected from broader syllabus requirements and frequently revert to established presentations used by practitioners that may not readily support the topic..

-Furthermore, regarding university administration, as adjuncts do not support broader programme functions such as administration and supervising dissertations, problems may arise.
+Furthermore, as adjuncts do not support broader programme functions such as administration and supervising dissertations, problems may arise.
 Also, adjuncts’ lack of permanence means challenges for invoking emergency cover measures may occur, especially without a ‘pool’ of adjunct professors.
 In addition, strong alumni and industrial links require continual nurturing to ensure retention of valued external temporary appointments.
-Arguably, such links are best forged and maintained by Pracademics, who more comprehensively understand the realities faced by industrialists.
+Arguably, such links are best forged and maintained by Pracademics, who more comprehensively relate to the workplace realities faced by industrialists.

-Based on the above we would suggest a number of key questions which we introduce in tabular format.
-We suggest the answers from such questions may help teaching and learning strategic direction and development, especially when seen within a TEF context.
+Based on the above we would suggest some key questions (see table below) the answers from which may help teaching and learning strategic direction and development, especially when seen within a TEF context.